Tornadoes kill 4 in Oklahoma, leaving trail of destruction and thousands without power

 SULPHUR, Okla.
-(AP) — Tornadoes killed at least four people in Oklahoma and left thousands without power Sunday after a destructive outbreak of severe weather flattened buildings in the heart of one rural town and injured dozens of people.
+(AP) — Tornadoes killed four people in Oklahoma and left thousands without power Sunday after a destructive outbreak of severe weather flattened buildings in the heart of one rural town and injured at least 100 people across the state.

 “You just can't believe the destruction,” Oklahoma Gov. Kevin Stitt said during a visit to the hard-hit town.
 “It seems like every business downtown has been destroyed.”

-Stitt said about 30 people were injured in Sulphur.
+Stitt said about 30 people were injured alone in Sulphur, including some who were in a bar as the tornado tore through.
 Hospitals across the state reported about 100 injuries, including people apparently cut or struck by debris or hurt from falls, according to the Oklahoma Department of Emergency Management.

-Dozens of reported tornadoes have wreaked havoc in the nation's midsection since Friday, with flood watches and warnings in effect Sunday for Oklahoma and other states — including Kansas, Missouri, Arkansas and Texas.
+The deadly weather in Oklahoma added to the dozens of reported tornadoes that have wreaked havoc in the nation's midsection since Friday.
+Flood watches and warnings continued in effect Sunday for Oklahoma and other states — including Kansas, Missouri, Arkansas and Texas.

-Authorities said the tornado in Sulphur began in a city park before tearing through the downtown, flipping cars and ripping the roofs and walls off brick buildings.
+Authorities said the tornado in Sulphur began in a city park before barreling through the downtown, flipping cars and ripping the roofs and walls off of brick buildings.
 Windows and doors were blown out of structures that remained standing.

-Stitt said one of the victims was found in the bar in Sulphur, where about 20 people were sheltering inside when the storm hit.
-The injured were taken to the hospital and released.

-Clean up was underway in downtown Sulphur on Sunday afternoon as a light rain began to fall over the devastated city center.
-A car lay overturned near the debris and several heavily damaged vehicles were strewn nearby.

-Lifelong Sulphur resident Kelly Trussell, who said she lives 3 miles (nearly 5 kilometers) from downtown, described the scene as “heartbreaking” as she looked upon the totaled streets.
-“How do you rebuild it, this is complete devastation,” Trussell said.
+“How do you rebuild it?
+This is complete devastation,” said Kelly Trussell, a lifelong Sulphur resident as she surveyed the damage.
 “It is crazy, you want to help but where do you start?”

 “The bar was destroyed,” Goodman said.
 “I know they probably won’t find her alive ... but I hope she is still alive.”

-In Oklahoma, a tornado ripped through Holdenville, a town of about 5,000 people, late Saturday, killing two people, and injuring four others, Hughes County Emergency Medical Services said.
-It said 14 homes were damaged or destroyed there and emergency responders were searching the damage areas.
+Farther north, a tornado near the town of Holdenville killed two people and damaged or destroyed more than a dozen homes, according to the Hughes County Emergency Medical Service.
 Another person was killed along Interstate 35 near the southern Oklahoma city of Marietta, according to the Oklahoma Department of Emergency Management.
-A hospital was damaged in the town and authorities closed an interstate at the state line with Texas due to overturned vehicles and downed power lines.

-In Holdenville, houses were demolished and road signs were bent to the ground in the community roughly 80 miles (130 kilometers) from Oklahoma City.
-The sound of chainsaws could be heard in the distance as workers began tackling the damage.

-Elsewhere, authorities said first responders conducted three swift water rescues in Pittsburg County because of high water that closed some local roads.
-Stretches of state highways were closed in that and other counties because of flooding, debris or the need to allow emergency crews to search and assess the damage, officials said.

-Nearly 30,000 customers were without power in Oklahoma as of midday Sunday, according to poweroutage.us, which tracks electric utility outages.
-In Texas, nearly 52,000 customers were without power.
+Heavy rains that swept into Oklahoma with the tornadoes also caused dangerous flooding and water rescues.
+Outside Sulphur, rising lake levels shut down the Chickasaw National Recreation Area, where the storms wiped out a pedestrian bridge.

-At the Sulphur High School gym, families took cover from the storm late Saturday as tornadoes ravaged the area.
-Jackalyn Wright said she and her family sheltered at the school’s gym and heard what sounded like a helicopter as the tornado touched down over them.
-Chad Smith, 43, said people ran into the gym as the wind picked up, the rain started coming faster and the doors slammed shut.
+At the Sulphur High School gym, where families took cover from the storm, Jackalyn Wright said she and her family heard what sounded like a helicopter as the tornado touched down over them.
+Chad Smith, 43, said people ran into the gym as the wind picked up.
+The rain started coming faster and the doors slammed shut.
 “Just give me a beer and a lawn chair and I will sit outside and watch it,” Smith said.
-Intead, he took cover.
+Instead, he took cover.

 Residents in other states were also digging out from storm damage.
 A tornado in suburban Omaha, Nebraska, demolished homes and businesses Saturday as it moved for miles through farmland and into subdivisions, then slammed an Iowa town.